StackVista/stackstate-docs/develop/developer-guides/stackpack/prepare_stackpack_provisioning_script.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Prepare a StackPack provisioning script

 The provisioning script used for provisioning the StackPack should extend from `com.stackstate.stackpack.ProvisioningScript`.
 The provisioning script can be split into multiple groovy scripts.
 The `provisioning` directory inside the StackPack is part of the classpath, so any groovy script referred to inside the `provisioning` directory is also loaded.

-A provisioning script is provided with a set of capabilities that it can execute in the `StackState` environment.
+A provisioning script is provided with a set of capabilities that it can execute in the `Rancher Observability` environment.
 The capabilities are restricted to those that are defined as part of `com.stackstate.stackpack.ProvisioningContext` which is passed as a constructor parameter for the `ProvisioningScript`.

 Here is an example of a provisioning script: